 Like marijuana, heroin is charged differently than other Schedule I drugs.
 The amount of heroin will determine the charges:

-Penalties are more significant if you possess large amounts of a drug or if you have a previous drug conviction.
+Penalties are more significant if you possess large amounts of a drug or have a previous drug conviction.

-Trafficking is a serious crime with serious consequences.
+Trafficking is a serious crime with severe consequences.
 The penalties will depend on the controlled substance being trafficked, the amount being trafficked, and other factors.

 A drug trafficking conviction can also result in the loss of your driver’s license and even the loss of your professional license.